Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-power/README.md

 ## States

 * OK if all power supplies report a status of "normal".
+* OK for a power supply reporting "absent".
+A chassis is sold with more power supply bays than it is usually populated with, and an empty bay reports this on every run.
 * WARN if any power supply reports a status this check does not know.
 * CRIT if any power supply reports a status of "fault".
 * UNKNOWN if the appliance lists no power supplies at all, which points at the query rather than at the hardware.